-Bachelor of MidwiferyFrom Elgin, Scotland
+Bachelor of Midwifery, from Elgin in Scotland

 Why did you choose RGU?

 RGU was always my first choice for the midwifery course, as my older sister is a student there and highly recommended it.
 After visiting her several times I got to know my way around Aberdeen and I think it’s a great location.
-I also went to the open day in October 2015, where we were shown around campus and the clinical skills lab.
+I also went to the open day in October 2015, where we were shown around campus and the clinical skills centre.
 I thought it was brilliant!

 Why did you choose the course you are studying?